Table of Contents

 Week 4: Measurement and handoff doc

 Two deliverables close the rollout.
 First, a time-saved figure: minutes per workflow before vs. after, summed across the week.
-The honest number usually lands below the demo promise but well above zero.
+The candid number usually lands below the demo promise but well above zero.
 Second, a one-page handoff doc covering Lindy roles, prompts, gate settings, and failure modes from weeks 1 to 3.

 Be candid about hidden costs: usage credits compound on multi-agent loops, and approval-gate overhead is real human time.
 Our hidden costs of automation tools breakdown is worth a read before expanding.